 For Doug, it’s especially interesting to learn more about these glaciers because he has watched them recede significantly over his life.
 “The first ice cave I was in was probably 27 years ago,” he says.
 “And I haven’t gotten any precise measurements, but it was probably 1.5 kilometres downstream from where the toe of the ice is now.
 I can see full waterfalls outside on the bare rocks now that used to scare us because they were inside the ice.”

 Time is a heavy concept, and change might be the only constant.
-On the heli-flight home I questioned my son (sitting up front right beside the pilot) to see just how much of Paul’s knowledge he’d understood.
+On the heli-flight home I questioned my son to see just how much of Paul’s knowledge he’d understood.

 “Well it takes like a million, thousand years to make rock powder (see sidebar) but if any dinosaurs fell in there they would have been ground up too . . . maybe into dinosaur powder?”